-We are an 'Operation Encompass' school
+We are an 'Operation Encompass' school [delete if not / add further info here]

 Operation Encompass operates in all police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police should inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.